This blog may contain affiliate links. Read our disclosure policy for more info.

 These ruins are from both the Zapotec and Mixtec cultures and are estimated to be from about the 8th century BC.
 When you visit here, you’ll see large pyramids (temples), tombs, a ball court, and terraces.

 However, I always like to have a tour guide when I visit ruins.
 This way, the guide explains the significance of what you’re seeing.
 Without a guide, I find I never get enough information and the entire visit is less enjoyable.

 Monte Alban Tour Recommendations:

-If you want a full-day experience of history, consider this tour which not only goes to Monte Alban but also to Atzompa, Yagul, and Mitla.
-It is a full-day trip from Oaxaca that takes about 10-hours, but it is a great way to see it all in just one day!
-This tour costs only $100 USD but you’ll to pay the admission prices on top of that.
+If you want a full-day experience of history, consider this tour which not only goes to Monte Alban but also to Atzompa, Cuilapam, and Coyotepec.
+It is a full-day trip from Oaxaca that takes about 8 hours, but it is a great way to see it all in just one day!
+This tour costs only $48 USD and all admission prices are included.

 4. Hierve el Agua tour from Oaxaca

 To me, this is a must-do tour in Oaxaca!
 Why?
 Well, Hierve el Aqua is such a unique place.
 I’ve never seen anything like it anywhere else in the world.

 To be honest, before visiting Hierve el Aqua for myself I had my doubts.
-I had read a lot about this place, but so much so that I thought it was going to be overly touristy and over-hyped by tour companies trying to capitalize.
+I had read a lot about this place, so much so that I thought it was going to be overly touristy and overhyped by tour companies trying to capitalize.

 But that wasn’t completely true.
 Sure, Hierve el Agua was full of tourists, but that was only because it was so spectacular!